kozmickb/hollibobz/CALENDAR_PERMISSIONS_README.md

 # Calendar Permissions Implementation

-This document explains the safe calendar permissions implementation for the TripTick Expo app.
+This document explains the safe calendar permissions implementation for the Odeysync Expo app.

 ## Overview